About the Usability BoK

 The Usability Body of Knowledge project is dedicated to creating a living reference that represents the collective knowledge of the usability profession.
 Such a collection of knowledge for the usability profession will necessarily be broad and inclusive in scope, because our profession is inherently multidisciplinary and draws on a wide range of other practices.

-We recognize that the BoK should be derived from published literature, conference proceedings, and the experiences of practitioners accumulated over many years.
+We recognize that the Usability BoK should be derived from published literature, conference proceedings, and the experiences of practitioners accumulated over many years.
 It is not possible or desirable for this project to duplicate all of the existing resources.
 Rather, the outcome will be a guide that contains core material supplemented by pointers to existing resources, and continues to evolve as the practice of usability evolves.

 Defining such a guide is an important step in our development as a profession because it represents a broad consensus regarding the profession itself and the range of knowledge, skills, and methods that should be mastered by practitioners in the field.